 To me there is nothing more fascinating, than an idea created by humans to better protect human lives, and the ambulance drone by far meets this expectation.

-This concept of drones were made at the Delft University of Technology in the Netherlands.
-The Ambulance Drone aims to solve a problem that has been the main cause of death in many sudden medical emergencies, which is cardiac arrest.
+Made at the Delft University of Technology in the Netherlands, the Ambulance Drone aims to solve a problem that has been the cause of death in many sudden medical emergencies, such as cardiac arrest.
 It aims to get to the scene in those first few minutes that often are the most crucial, until the real ambulance arrives.
 Designed with videos and two-way audio communication ability, and compartments with advanced first-aid kits, the ambulance Drone is meant to reach the victim and instruct on what to do with the first aid equipment.

 5.Internet Access Drones

 Can’t say enough about drone advancement without its contribution to technology itself.
-For couple of years now, Google and Facebook have invested in separate drone technologies with the aim of spreading Internet access to the entire world.
-Technically, Google is not invested in drone technology but rather, a balloon technology called Project Loon.
-Facebook’s invested directly in actual drones, solar powered and meant to fly more than 10 miles above ground level to provide internet access to areas below it.
+Google and Facebook have, for couple of years now, been invested in separate drone technologies with the intention of spreading Internet access to pretty much the entire world.
+Technically, Google isn’t invested in drone technology but rather, a balloon technology called Project Loon.
+Facebook’s money is in actual drones, solar powered and meant to fly more than 10 miles above ground to provide internet access to areas below it.